Domain/bash.cgi/README.md

 ## Feedback
 Feel welcome to copy and enhance this project, as well as providing bug reports, feedback, suggestions via:
-- Creating [issues](https://gitreports.com/issue/ColasNahaboo/bash.cgi), if you have a GitHub account.
+- Creating [issues](https://github.com/Domain/bash.cgi/issues), if you have a GitHub account.
-- Use the provided [Git Report Form](https://gitreports.com/issue/ColasNahaboo/bash.cgi) to create an issue if you do not have a GitHib account.
-- Create or participate in a [Discussion](https://github.com/ColasNahaboo/bash.cgi/discussions) on this project
+- Create or participate in a [Discussion](https://github.com/Domain/bash.cgi/discussions) on this project
-- Or just email me: colas@nahaboo.net

 ## History of changes
 - 2022-10-01 v5.0.0
   - rename to bash.cgi
   - support cookies
   - all values save to an associative array FORMS
+  - remove param function
 - 2021-12-23 v4.1.0
   - switched to semantic versioning, with new var `BASHCGI_RELEASE`
   - new -d option to specify the temporary directory (suggestion of "Aufschlauer")